drBenway/pixi-vn-wiki/start/images.md

 ## Show/Remove Image with Transition

-Functions have been implemented to show images with some "standard" transitions.
+You can show and remove an image with a transition effect.
+Currently,

 [( More are on the way )](https://github.com/DRincs-Productions/pixi-vn/issues/20)

 ### Dissolve Transition

-With the Dissolve Transition means that the image will be shown with a fade-in effect.
-If exist a image with the same tag, then the image is replaced and the first image is removed after the effect is done.
+Dissolve Transition means that the image will be shown with a dissolve effect.
+If exist a image with the same tag, the existing image will be removed when the new image is shown.

 ( This transition is created with the [`FadeAlphaTicker`](/advanced/animations-effects.md#fade) )